Skip to main content

 When to Call Best Dental

-While most recovery is smooth and uneventful, certain symptoms require prompt attention.
-Don't hesitate to call—we're here to help.
+Most recovery is smooth and uneventful, but certain symptoms require prompt attention.
+Don't hesitate to reach out — we're here to help.

 • Heavy bleeding that doesn't stop after 20–30 minutes of firm pressure